 In accordance with the Governing Documents of the charity, the trustees have the power to invest in such assets as they see fit.
 The policy has been to keep any liquid assets in short-term deposits, and to encash any less liquid donations as soon as practicable.
-This is in the context of our continuing policy to support the charity's ongoing charitable and educational goals, as well as meeting its administrative and operating costs.
+This is in the context of our continuing policy to support the charity's on-going charitable and educational goals, as well as meeting its administrative and operating costs.

 We have continued to work towards improved visibility and tracking of restricted and unrestricted monies, and to maximise interest income through tailored deposits whenever possible.
-Subscriptions received, after considering the liquidity and cashflows of all funds to meet short-term requirements, were invested on the money market.
-The overall return on such deposits was 0.42% gross.
+Such deposits have not been worth doing during Financial Year 2011 due to the negligible interests rates available.